-Do not claim erroneous backup withholding on line 6d if you claim CAUTION It ON FORM 990-T.
+Do not claim erroneous backup withholding on line 6d if you claim it on Form 990-T.

 Line 8-Penalty.
 Enter any penalty for underpayment of estimated tax shown on Form 2220.
 Form 2220 is used by both corporations and trusts.